CyVerse-learning-materials/sonora_guide/step1.rst

 videos related to CyVerse, along with a list of recently added applications that can be used to perform computational analyses.
 You can explore this information as much as you like, but you must log in before you can perform any tasks.

-You may log in by clicking the profile icon in the upper right-hand corner of the DE, orby clicking `SIGN IN` when you encounter a message such as this one:
+You may log in by clicking the profile icon in the upper right-hand corner of the DE, or by clicking `SIGN IN` when you encounter a message such as this one:

 |DE Login Required|